 41 N Audley St, Mayfair, London W1K 6ZP www.naclondon.com

 Senzala Creperie is a small, independent creperie in the vibrant and bustling Brixton Village.
 They have a large menu of both sweet and savoury galettes and crepes so you’re sure to find something you’ll love.
-I’d recommend the savoury cheese, asparagus and egg for dinner and the one that tastes like apple pie for dessert.
+I’d recommend the cheese, asparagus and egg for dinner and the apple and cinnamon for dessert.

 42 Coldharbour Ln, Brixton, London SW9 8PS www.senzalacreperie.co.uk